COVID Alert's impact so far

 - get a notification if you may have been exposed to covid 19

 - get advice on what to do next

-- tell nearby app users if you test positive for covid 19, without sharing any personal information
+- tell app users you've been nearby if you test positive for covid 19, without sharing any personal information

 - collect, store or access any personal data, or health information

 - tell you if you’re currently near someone who’s tested positive